telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-storage/how-to-use-redis-storage.md

 1. For projects using StackExchange.Redis.StrongName version 1.0.320 up to version 1.2.7:
    + In your application project add reference to the                        [StackExchange.Redis.StrongName](https://www.nuget.org/packages/StackExchange.Redis.StrongName)                        (not to be mistaken with StackExchange.Redis) NuGet package with version 1.0.320 or greater.
 This will add a dll reference to StackExchange.Redis.StrongName.dll version 1.0.316.0 or greater.

-   >note When using greater version, a  [binding redirect](https://msdn.microsoft.com/en-us/library/eftw1fys(v=vs.110).aspx)  should be added in the application configuration file to the currently referenced dll version.
+   >When using greater version, a  [binding redirect](https://msdn.microsoft.com/en-us/library/eftw1fys(v=vs.110).aspx)  should be added in the application configuration file to the currently referenced dll version.

    + Add reference to the                       __Telerik.Reporting.Cache.StackExchangeRedis__                        library located in the {Telerik Reportng installation folder}/Bin folder.

 1. For projects using StackExchange.Redis version 2.0.601 or greater:
    + In your application project add reference to the                        [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis)                        NuGet package with version 2.0.601 or greater.
 This will add a dll reference to StackExchange.Redis.dll.

-   >note When using greater version, a  [binding redirect](https://msdn.microsoft.com/en-us/library/eftw1fys(v=vs.110).aspx)  should be added in the application configuration file to the currently referenced dll version.
+   >When using greater version, a  [binding redirect](https://msdn.microsoft.com/en-us/library/eftw1fys(v=vs.110).aspx)  should be added in the application configuration file to the currently referenced dll version.

    + Add reference to the                       __Telerik.Reporting.Cache.StackExchangeRedis.2__                        library located in the {Telerik Reportng installation folder}/Bin/netstandard2.0 folder.